-Leanora is currently training for the 2019 World Paraclimbing Championships in France after being diagnosed with a condition called Ehlers-Danlos Syndrome four years ago.
+Leanora is training for the 2019 World Paraclimbing Championships in France at the time of this interview.
+She was diagnosed with a condition called Ehlers-Danlos Syndrome in 2015.

-We caught up with Leanora to discuss paraclimbing, the World Paraclimbing Championships, travelling and being involved with Medical Travel Compared.
+We caught up with Leanora to discuss paraclimbing, the World Paraclimbing Championships, travelling and getting involved with us.

 Leanora, can you tell us how you got into paraclimbing?

 A few years ago, I had to give up running and for those few years I was unwell I really missed being involved in sport.
 I had a friend who took up climbing, so I tried it and liked it!
 I then realised I had the potential to be quite good at it so started competing.
 I won my first two paraclimbing competitions and placed second nationally last year.

 Tell us a bit about your condition and how it affects you when you travel

 I have Ehlers-Danlos Syndrome, which is a genetic connective tissue disorder which causes ligaments and skin to be fragile and unsupported, leading to fatigue, pain and spinal instability.
 This means my brain stem has been damaged by my spine because of the way my skull sits on my neck.
 This affects my balance and causes neurological symptoms.
 It affects the way I travel because I get around with a wheelchair part-time, which can be a nightmare because airlines often damage wheelchairs, and a lot of places are inaccessible.
 I also have days where I’m not well enough to do what I have planned.

 We hear you have some exciting travel plans ahead for some big competitions, tell us more!

 Yes, I do!
 I have two international competitions this summer.
 I am competing in the Paraclimbing Masters Cup on the 29th and 30th June in Austria (2019), and then competing in the World Championships in the French Alps in July.